anderspitman/awesome-tunneling/README.md

 * [Loophole](https://loophole.cloud/) - Offers end-to-end TLS encryption with the client automatically getting certs from Let's Encrypt.
 QR codes for URL sharing.
 Client is open source.
 Can serve a local directory over WebDAV.
 MIT License.
 Written in Go.
 * [localhost.run](https://localhost.run/) - Simple hosted SSH option.
 Supports custom domains for a cost.
 * [Packetriot](https://packetriot.com) - Comprehensive alternative to ngrok.
 HTTP Inspector, Let's Encrypt integration, doesn't require root and Linux repos for apt, yum and dnf.
 Enterprise licenses and self-hosted option.
-* [Horizon Tunnel](https://hrzn.run/) - Simple HTTP(S) and websocket tunneling aimed at development.
+* [Horizon Tunnel](https://hrzn.run/) - Easy to use HTTP(S) and websocket tunneling aimed at development.
 Free tier available.
 Fixed URL is part of paid plans.
 * [Hoppy](https://hoppy.network/) - WireGuard-based.
 Provides static IPv4 and IPv6 addresses for your machines, which is a simple and useful level of abstraction.
 Targeted towards self-hosters and people behind NATs.
 * [gw.run](https://gw.run/) - Specifically focusing on securely exposing internal web apps to a group of people; not for publicly facing apps.
 Share access via email address then allow users to log in with common login providers like Google.
 * [SSHReach.me](https://sshreach.me/) - Paid SSH-based option.
 Uses a simple python script.